islaytitans/alien/docs/src/GM/dow.md

 - Any captured insergent once _manipulated_ again will tell location of Insergent Compound is the Former estate of a colonist in the West District: See Event Location Aquired

-- Lockdown is bullshit as sace elevator is now going up and down again
+- Lockdown is bullshit as space elevator is now going up and down again

 - Seller of Space Beast book will tell them of two marines going to Med Centre